PrajwalVandana/PrajwalVandana/README.md

 ## Hi there 👋

-My name's Prajwal, I'm an incoming freshman at UCSB CS c/o 24.
+My name's Prajwal, I'm an incoming freshman at UCSB CS.
 I'm currently working on `maestro-cli`, a cross-platform command-line music player built in Python!
 I also dabble in game development, usually in Godot.